 So, back to the question – how can my company pay me redundancy if there is no money left in the company’s accounts?
 Firstly it must be said that if a company is making some or all of its employees redundant, then it is the company’s responsibility first and foremost to cover the associated redundancy pay-outs.
 However, should the company already be insolvent then this will simply not be possible.
 In fact, in some cases, having to pay its employees (and directors) redundancy, can be a financial strain too much for a company and can end up meaning a once solvent company finds itself tipping over into insolvency.

 Quite simply therefore, if a company cannot afford to pay redundancy to its employees, then the Redundancy Payments Service (RPS) will step in to ensure people get paid what they are owed.
 This money is paid out from the National Insurance Fund.
 This is operated by the government and, as the name suggests, holds national insurance contributions collected from workers across the country.

 Should you qualify, you are able to claim for more than just redundancy pay.
 You will also be eligible for other statutory payments including holiday pay, notice pay, and unpaid wages.
 The exact amount you will receive for each element depends on your age, length of service, and level of salary, amongst other factors.
-Here at Redundancy Claim, our experienced advisers will quickly be able to tell you whether you qualify, and more importantly, let you know how much money you may be in line to receive.
+Here at Redundancy Claims UK, our experienced advisors will quickly be able to tell you whether you qualify, and more importantly, let you know how much money you may be in line to receive.
 Whether you have started the liquidation process or are still considering your options, call us today on 0800 063 9261 to see how director redundancy could help you.